python-gitlab/python-gitlab/docs/cli-usage.rst

        <https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html>`__
        to learn how to obtain a token.
    * - ``oauth_token``
      - An Oauth token for authentication.
-The Gitlab server must be configured to support this authentication method.
    * - ``job_token``
      - Your job token.
 See `the official documentation
        <https://docs.gitlab.com/ce/api/jobs.html#get-job-artifacts>`__